Constrictive pericarditis: Pathophysiology

 The pathophysiological characteristics of constrictive pericarditis are due to a thickened, fibrotic pericardium that forms a non-compliant shell around the heart.
 This shell prevents the heart from expanding when blood enters it.
-As pressure on the heart increases, the stroke volume decreases as a result of a reduction in the diastolic expansion in the chambers.
-This results in significant respiratory variation in blood flow in the chambers of the heart.
+As pressure on the heart increases, the Stroke volume decreases as a result of a reduction in the ability of the heart to fill blood during Diastole.
+This results in significant changes in blood flow based on the stage of respiration.

-During inspiration, pressure in the thoracic cavity decreases but is not relayed to the left atrium, subsequently a reduction in flow to the left atrium and ventricle happens.
-During diastole, less blood flow in left ventricle allows for more room for filling in right ventricle and therefore a septal shift occurs.
+During inspiration, pressure in the thoracic cavity decreases but is not relayed to the left atrium which can lead to a reduced flow to the left atrium and ventricle.
+During diastole, less blood flow in the left ventricle allows for more room for filling in right ventricle and therefore a septal shift occurs.

 During expiration, the amount of blood entering the left ventricle will increase, allowing the interventricular septum to bulge towards the right ventricle, decreasing the right heart ventricular filing.